 23.4(13) Painting and surface-coating operations.
 No person shall allow, cause or permit painting and surface-coating operations in a manner such that particulate matter in the gas discharge exceeds 0.01 grain per standard cubic foot of exhaust gas.

-This rule is intended to implement Iowa Code section 455B.133.

 567—23.5(455B) Anaerobic lagoons.